6th Foreign Infantry Regiment

 6e REI - 6 REI - Foreign Legion - Legion Etrangere - 1954 - Djebel Gouleb - M2 Mortar - Tunisia

-The 6e REI’s platoon leader with his men during the operation at Djebel Gouleb in Tunisia in mid-October 1954.
-The legionnaires operate the 60 mm U.S. M2 Mortar.
+6e REI men with their platoon leader during the operation in the Djebel Gouleb in Tunisia, mid-October 1954.
+The legionnaires operate a 60 mm U.S. M2 Mortar.

 6e REI - 6 REI - Foreign Legion - Legion Etrangere - 1954 - Le Kef - Tunisia

-The 6e REI is visited by Colonel Laimay in Le Kef, late 1954.
-With the walking cane/stick, Major Georgeon, the commander of 6e REI.
+Colonel Laimay visits a 6e REI unit in Le Kef, late 1954.
+With the walking stick, Major Georgeon, the 6e REI commander.

 6e REI - 6 REI - Foreign Legion - Legion Etrangere - 1954 - Le Kef - Tunisia

-The 6e REI post in Tabarka visited by Colonel Laimay in late 1954.
-Between him (left) and an unidentified officer, Major Georgeon.
+Colonel Laimay visiting a 6e REI post in Tabarka, late 1954.
+Between him (left) and an unidentified officer is Major Georgeon.

-In 1954, the 6e REI started to carry out a particular and interesting mission, well enjoyed by legionnaires.
-Its men were assigned to protect supply convoys of the Tunisian Car Transportation (TAT) logistics company going between Tunisia and Libya.
+In 1954, the 6e REI began an interesting mission that was quite popular among its legionnaires.
+They were to protect supply convoys of the Tunisian Car Transportation (TAT) logistics company, going between Tunisia and neighboring Libya.

-The mission began in Tunis (the capital) and was heading up to Fort Leclerc, an old fortress in Sebha, the administrative center of Libya’s Fezzan region and the HQ of the Foreign Legion’s 3e CSPL between 1949-55.
-Libya’s Fezzan was a predominantly desert area in the southwestern part of the country, occupied by the French in 1943-55.
+The mission started in Tunis (the capital) and headed to Fort Leclerc.
+This was an old fortress and the HQ of the Foreign Legion’s 3e CSPL in Sebha, the administrative center of Libya’s Fezzan region.
+A predominantly desert area in the southwestern part of the country, the region was under French administration from 1943 to the early 1950s.

-The security mission was about 1,500 miles long (2,400 km, there and back) and lasted three weeks (10 days per one way).
-Every convoy was protected by a 6e REI escort consisting of a Lieutenant and a “reinforced group” of legionnaires (a small platoon).
-From time to time, Libyan rebels were trying to attack the convoys in remote, large desert areas of the country.
-However, the legionnaires saw it as a pleasant adventure in the sand dunes of Africa, far away from their superiors and the monotonous military life in Tunisia.
+The mission route was about 1,500 miles long (2,400 km, there and back) and took three weeks to travel (10 days each way).
+Every convoy was protected by a 6e REI escort consisting of a lieutenant and a “reinforced group” of legionnaires (a small platoon).
+From time to time, Libyan rebels tried to attack the convoys in large, remote desert areas.
+However, the legionnaires saw the mission as a pleasant adventure in the sand dunes of Africa, far from their superiors and the monotonous military life in Tunisia.

-In late February, the 6e REI’s Football (Soccer) team became military champions of Tunisia.
+In late February, the 6e REI’s football (soccer) team became the military champion in Tunisia.

 In 1955, 6e REI legionnaires were mainly patrolling the mountains and valleys of the Gafsa region in central Tunisia.
-Nevertheless, France’s reorganization of infantry units would affect the Foreign Legion, combined with rumors of a future independence given to Tunisia.
-Instead of expanding into a full regiment, the reduced 6e REI would be eventually dissolved.
+However, France’s reorganization of infantry units following the end of the war in Indochina affected the Foreign Legion.
+Because of this fact and rumors that Tunisia would be granted independence in the future, the reduced 6e REI was eventually deactivated instead of expanding into a full operational regiment.

 6e REI - 6 REI - Foreign Legion - Legion Etrangere - 1954-1955 - TAT protection mission - Tunisia - Libya - Sebha

-In 1954-55, the 6e REI was providing a security escort to convoys of the TAT logistics company going between the capital of Tunisia and Libya’s Sebha in the desert Fezzan region.
-Legionnaires well enjoyed the mission.
+In 1954 and 1955, the 6e REI protected supply convoys of the TAT logistics company, going between Tunisia’s capital and Sebha in neighboring Libya.

 6e REI - 6 REI - Foreign Legion - Legion Etrangere - 1955 - Tunisia - Lieutenant Basset - Lieutenant Schmidt - Major Georgeon